 As a special education teacher, I have conducted many parent-teacher conferences, so I'm very familiar with one-on-one time with parents.
 After almost nine years, I've figured out how to get the best out of this short period of time.

 The most important thing to remember during a parent-teacher conference is NOT to feel timed—which is hard to do with a clock counting down before your eyes and the buzzing of parents gathering by the door waiting for their turn.
 But even though you only have a few minutes, this should not be the only chance to communicate with teachers.
-If it is, the conference is a great time to fix that.
+If it feels like is, the conference is a great time to fix that.

 Here are five ways to get the most out of a parent-teacher conference: